WarFarel/SmartCity_TrafficLights/README.md

 Create a new branch.
 Make your changes.
 Submit a pull request.

-##Contact
+## 📞 Contact

-For any questions, feel free to reach out to me at  warfarelik@gmail.com.
+If you have any questions, feel free to reach out to me at:

+**warfarelik@gmail.com**

+I’d be happy to help!